in Raja Ampat

 First impressions …

-In 2015 we were kindly invited as business partners by the Eco-Resort Papua Paradise to assess the marine mammal species in this area and evaluate tourism activities for whales and dolphins in Raja Ampat.
+In 2015 we were kindly invited as business partners to assess the marine mammal species in this area and evaluate tourism activities for whales and dolphins in Raja Ampat.

-Our second visit to Papua Paradise was longer and we could gather more information and meet people who we saw could allow us to consider a conservation project.
-Dr. Vester has since visited the University of Papua (UNIPA) in Manokwari and has spoken with late Dr. Ricardo Tapilatu from UNIPA.
+On follow-up visits we could gather more information and meet people to support a marine mammal research and conservation project.
+Dr. Vester has since visited the polytechincal University in Sorong and has spoken with Dr. Kadarusman and others to start a collaboration – more info will follow!